diokaejionueme/Personal-Dashboard/README.md

 - Responsive design
 - New Note Widget component (`NoteWidget.vue`) for creating and managing personal notes
 - New Clock Widget component (`Clockwidget.vue`) for displaying the current time in real-time
+- New Weather Widget component (`WeatherWidget.vue`) for showing real-time weather information for Abuja

 ## Getting Started